Azure/app-service-linux-docs/HowTo/gRPC/use_gRPC_with_go.md

 The following tutorial builds from the created gRPC client and server in that documentation.
 If you already have a gRPC client and server, you may use these steps to add to existing Go apps as well.
 This tutorial will work for both Go 1.18 and Go 1.19.

 ### Setup the gRPC Server app
-In order to prepare our gRPC server application to deploy to App Service, we will need to configure the Go app with an additional port that so that the system can ping the application for Healthcheck requests.
+In order to prepare our gRPC server application to deploy to App Service, we will need to configure the Go app with an additional port so that the system can ping the application for Healthcheck requests.

 In your **main.go** add the following code to configure the extra port.